Qjaquier/dotty-coverage-tools/README.md

 ;codeTest/run;codeTest/clean;Report/run
 ```

-The repository contains two main project:
+The repository contains two main projects:

 ## CodeTest

-[Simple dotty project](https://github.com/lampepfl/dotty-example-project) adapted to be used with the current experimental version of the dotty compiler who implement the code coverage, with a sample code to test the coverage.
+[Simple dotty project](https://github.com/lampepfl/dotty-example-project) adapted to be used with the current experimental version of the dotty compiler who implements the code coverage, with a sample code to test the coverage.

 ## Report